aweisser/osgi-boilerplate/readme.md

 # OSGi Boilerplate

-You want to start building really modular apps right away?
+You want to start building really modular java applications right away?
+You don't want to waste your time setting up an easy to use development environment and module structure?

 Then the OSGi Boilerplate is for you.

+Clone the repo and you can start develop your first OSGi bundle instantly without worrying the setup stuff.

 ## What you get ...
 * Minimal multi-module project based on Maven.
 Every maven module is an OSGi bundle